-The quality of the teaching staff and the meeting with brilliant instructors gave me the opportunity to reach my goal in a field I am passionate about.
+"In 2018, I joined the ASTONFLY school for integrated ATP training.
+The quality of the teaching team and the meeting with brilliant instructors gave me the opportunity to reach my goal in a field I'm passionate about.
+The methods instilled by this school: a taste for hard work and effort, and a sense of perseverance enabled me to be prepared for type rating as well as line operations.

-I can only highly recommend this school and thank the whole team who supported me in my work to get to the controls of a liner.
+I can only highly recommend this school and would like to thank the whole team who supported me in my work to gain access to the controls of a liner."

 Nicolas Jovanovic, First Officer, Boeing 737

-As a former Astonfly student who followed an airline pilot’s training course, I was fortunate to have benefited from high-quality training, with a professionalism which met the requirements of the job, on a fleet of modern aircraft, with competent and demanding instructors.
+"A former Astonfly student who trained as an airline pilot, I was lucky enough to benefit from high-quality training, with a professionalism that met the demands of the job, on a fleet of modern aircraft, with competent and demanding instructors.

-Thanks to this quality training, I was lucky enough to pass my Boeing 737 qualiﬁcation and then to be immediately selected by Air Baltic.
-I am currently pursuing my career with Norwegian Airline.
+Thanks to this high-quality training, I was lucky enough to pass my Boeing 737 type rating and then to be immediately selected by Air Baltic.
+I'm now continuing my career with Norwegian."

 Pauline Foubart, First Officer, Airbus A320